In WordPress terminology, a list of links displayed on your sidebar menu is often referred to as a blogroll.

 (Links Menu – All Links)

-Select the item you want to edit and click on Edit to bring up the item’s link details …
+Locate the link to be edited and click on Edit to bring up the link’s information …

 After editing your link, you can:

 - Click the Update Link button to save and update your link details,

 - Click on Visit Link to make sure that you have set up everything correctly (your link will open up in a new window),

 - Click Delete to delete the link from your list …

 To remove links, go to the admin menu and choose Links > All Links …